int128/gradle-ssh-plugin/index.md

 ### Authentication and security

 * Password authentication
-* Public key authentication with an OpenSSH compatible key file
+* Public key authentication with an OpenSSH key pair
+* Authentication with Putty Agent or ssh-agent
-* Host key verification with an OpenSSH compatible `known_hosts` file
+* Host key verification with an OpenSSH style `known_hosts` file

-### Stream interaction
+### Also supports

+* Connection via gateways
-* Providing a password for sudo prompt
+* Providing a password for `sudo` command
 * Interaction with the shell such as bash or Cisco IOS

 Getting Started
 ---------------

-### Add a dependency
+### Set up

-Add the plugin dependency in your build.gradle:
+Add the plugin in your build.gradle:

 ```groovy
 buildscript {